DEIS-Tools/UPPAAL-ProtoSugar/README.md

 ## 3. Architecture and extensibility
 ProtoSugar is a command line program written in Kotlin and built using Gradle (all through JetBrains IntelliJ).
 In the following Section "3.1 Structure of ProtoSugar" explains how the code of ProtoSugar is structured.
 Section "3.2 Dataflow through ProtoSugar" explains which data ProtoSugar intercepts and where/how it is mapped.
 Section "3.3 Implementing a mapper" explains how to compile the source code and how to implement a new mapper.
+Section "3.4 Compile and Run" explains how to compile and run ProtoSugar.

 ### 3.1 Structure of ProtoSugar